A formal algebraic approach for the quantitative modeling of connectors in architectures: The Weighted Algebra of Connectors

 \end{prop} \begin{prof*} For an axiom $\zeta_{1}=\zeta_{2}$ and an arbitrary $\zeta \in wAC(P)$ we have to verify that $\left|\zeta_{1}\otimes\zeta\right|=\left|\zeta_{2}\otimes\zeta\right|$.
 In order to prove this proposition we have to verify that all of the axioms preserve the semantics in any weighted fusion context.
 However, it is sufficient to verify this property only for monomial $\zeta$.\\ Let $\zeta_{1}=p, \zeta_{2}=q, \zeta=r$ and we suppose that $\zeta_{1}=\zeta_{2}$.
 Then The above relation is proved by induction for every monomial term and in turn for every $wAC(P)$ term, which completes our proof. \end{prof*} }

-Next we present five examples of weighted connectors formalized in $wAC(P)$ over $K$.
-We apply the semantics of $wAC(P)$ and in turn, computing the semantics of the respective $wAI(P)$ components, we are able to derive the weight of implementing each $wAC(P)$ connector for a given set of interactions.
-In the subsequent figures, we use triangles and circles to represent the types triggers and synchrons, respectively.
-We should note that $wAC(P)$ is defined over an arbitrary set of ports $P$.
-However, in the following examples, we are interested in applying the algebra on the set of ports $P$ associated with the given set of weighted components.
-Recall that in the previous section we investigated four coordination schemes in the weighted setup.
-Now we present the $wAC(P)$ connectors that return the $wAI(P)$ components of those schemes. \begin{examp} We present the $wAC(P)$ connectors of the coordination schemes Rendezvous, Broadcast, Atomic Broadcast and Causality Chain, in the weighted setup, described in Example \ref{eq:4}.
-Recall that we considered the set $w\mathcal{B}=\left\lbrace wS,wR_{1},wR_{2}\right\rbrace $ of three weighted components, namely a sender $wS$ and two receivers $wR_{1}$ and $wR_{2}$ (see Figure \ref{eq:4}).
-The ports of the latter were $s, r_1,r_2$, i.e., $P=\left\lbrace s,r_1,r_2\right\rbrace $, and we denoted their weights by $k_{s}, k_{r_{1}}, k_{r_{2}}$, respectively.\\ \\ \underline{\textbf{Weighted Rendezvous}}: The $wAC(P)$ connector for weighted Rendezvous, shown in Figure \ref{fig:f3a}, is given by The connector does not involve any trigger typing operator, and we obtain its $wAI(P)$ component as follows:
+In the sequel, we apply $wAC(P)$ for modeling several connectors in the weighted setup.
+Then we apply the semantics of $wAC(P)$ and in turn by the semantics of the respective $wAI(P)$ elements, we are able to derive the weight of implementing each $wAC(P)$ connector for a given interactions set.
+For the $wAC(P)$ connectors presented in the sequel, we follow the representation considered in \cite{Bl:Al}.
+In particular, we use triangles and circles in order to represent triggers and synchrons, respectively.
+Then we connect the involved $wAC(P)$ connectors with lines which are labeled by the respective weight from $K$.
+In turn, we draw the resulting $wAC(P)$ connector incrementally, as it described in the following examples.

+\hide{ In the previous section we investigated four coordination schemes in the weighted setup.
+Now we present the $wAC(P)$ connectors that return the $wAI(P)$ elements of those schemes.} \begin{examp} We present the $wAC(P)$ connectors of the coordination schemes Rendezvous, Broadcast, Atomic Broadcast and Causality Chain, in the weighted setup, described in Example \ref{eq:4}.
+Recall that we considered a sender and two receivers with ports $s, r_1,r_2$, respectively, and hence, $P=\left\lbrace s,r_1,r_2\right\rbrace $.
+Also, we denoted by $k_{s}, k_{r_{1}}, k_{r_{2}}$, the weight associated with the ports $s,r_1,r_2$, respectively. \\ \\ \underline{\textbf{Weighted Rendezvous}}: In Rendezvous coordination scheme, the involved components should be strongly synchronized.
+Hence, the respective connector should not contain any trigger operator, but it would rather apply the synchron typing in each of the terms.
+Then in the weighted setting the connector should encode the ``cost'' for this synchronization.
+Specifically, the $wAC(P)$ connector for weighted Rendezvous in our example is given by The $wAC(P)$ connector is shown in Figure \ref{fig:f3a}.
+In particular, the $wAC(P)$ connectors $s, r_{1}, r_{2}$, are represented with circles, since they are all typed with synchrons.
+Moreover, the connection is performed simultaneously, and hence the three $wAC(P)$ connectors occur at the same level.
+Then we obtain the $wAI(P)$ element of the connector as follows: